MasterGunner/Recipe-Book/Cocktails.md

 Add the scotch, Drambuie and Heering into a mixing glass with ice and stir until well-chilled.
 Strain into a cocktail glass.
 Garnish with an orange twist.

-## Rob Roy
-- 2oz scotch
-- ¾oz sweet vermouth
-- 3 dashes Angostura bitters
-- Garnish: brandied cherries

-Add the scotch, sweet vermouth and bitters into a mixing glass with ice and stir until well-chilled.
-Strain into a chilled Nick & Nora or cocktail glass.
-Garnish with speared brandied cherries.

 ## Mezcal Negroni
 - 1oz mezcal
 - 1oz campari